elastic/ebpf/EXCLUSIONS.md

 elastic/ebpf is tested against a matrix of kernels.
 The code contained in this repository is intended for use with linux kernel version 5.10.10 or higher, with BTF (and other requisite configs) enabled.

-Following is a list of kernels where the ebpf programs fail to load.
+The following is a list of kernels where the ebpf programs fail to load or cannot be tested with our test infrastructure.
 This list has been created through empirical testing, and is not exhaustive.

 ## Excluded Kernels